Paris Saint-Germain Transfer News: Ligue 1 champions sign Sergio Rico to stave off goalkeeping crisis | Goal.com

 He was allowed to leave for Fulham after falling out with then head coach Vincenzo Montella at the end of the 2017-18 season.

-Montella has moved on but Rico was still unable to displace Thomas Vaclik for the Primera Division campaign under new boss Julien Lopetegui.
+Montella has moved on but Rico was still unable to displace Thomas Vaclik for the Primera Division campaign under new boss Julen Lopetegui.

 PSG have not confirmed either Areola’s departure or the arrival of Navas, but have moved for a goalkeeper with more experience than Bulka, with Rico having played 143 top-flight games between Spain and England.